carderbeeuk/fizzing-whizzbee/README.md

 are then stored in the `merchants` table for use later on.

 > It is strongly reccommended that the merchants, once imported, are assigned a
-> `default_google_category` field if the source/provider is awin.
+> `default_google_category` value if the source/provider is awin.
 This can be done in the application
 > admin section once the google categories are imported.

 ##### Options